-For over 10 years, we’ve been sending tons of bulk candy around the country.
-As the preeminent bulk candy dealers we are, we’ve got a lot of candy sales data to comb through.
-Including some we recently shipped to New York…
+For over 11 years, we’ve been delivering tons of bulk candy around the country.
+As preeminent bulk candy dealers, we’ve got a lot of candy sales data to comb through.
+Including some we shipped to New York not too long ago…

 We have seen a lot of surprising favorites and least favorites over the years.
 That’s why working with unbiased data is so much fun.
-We looked at 11 years of sales data (2007-2016), looking in particular at the months leading up to Halloween.
-We sell to all 50 states – plus Canada – so we broke down our sales by state.
+We looked at 11 years of sales data (2007-2017), looking in particular at the months leading up to Halloween.
+We sell nationwide (and to Canada) so we broke down our sales by state.
 We also have relationships with major candy manufacturers and distributors – all of whom contributed and helped us verify our conclusions.

-On this analysis, we were able to ascertain the best sellers in every state for Halloween.
-And we present it to you here in the above lovely HTML5 interactive ninja-style map of the most popular Halloween candy.
+Then we charted the best sellers in every state for Halloween.
+And we present it to you in the above spooky HTML5 interactive map of the most popular Halloween candy.
 If you’d like to see the nationwide winners, we made a graphic for that too:

-The National Retail Federation estimates that shoppers will spend $2.7 billion on Halloween candy this year.
-Industry research has shown that, in 2015, online candy sales increased by 15 percent.
+Industry research showed in 2015 that online candy sales were increasing by 15 percent.
 People are realizing they can save time and money by skipping the store and purchasing from the comfort of their home.
 But will you buy the right candy?